 Table of contents

-Setting up your mobile apps
+Setting up your mobile apps and websites to display in-app messages

-Mobile apps can receive in-app messages without the SDKs, but using them simplifies the implementation.
+Apps and websites can receive in-app messages without the SDKs, but using them simplifies the implementation.

 Configuring your apps to include Mobile Inbox

-To add a mobile inbox to your app, have your mobile engineers follow the instructions in Setting up Mobile Inbox on iOS and Setting up Mobile Inbox on Android.
+To add a mobile inbox to your mobile app, have your mobile engineers follow the instructions in Setting up Mobile Inbox on iOS and Setting up Mobile Inbox on Android.
 These SDKs provide a default mobile inbox UI that can be customized and stylized as necessary.

 Sending in-app message campaigns